Montserrat from Barcelona

 How to get to Montserrat from Barcelona

 The best way to get to Montserrat from Barcelona depends on whether you prioritize comfort, the experience, or flexibility.
 The most common way to visit Montserrat is by train from Plaça d’Espanya, followed by either the rack railway or the cable car.
 You can also choose a guided tour or drive if you prefer more flexibility.
+For more details about Montserrat’s location, distances, and travel times, see our guide: Where is Montserrat?

 Here’s a quick way to choose the best option for your trip: